alexpashevich/RL-intern-papers/README.md

 <a name="Finn2015a"/>
 - **[highlight] Deep Spatial Autoencoders for Visuomotor Learning (Finn et al., 2015)** [Paper](https://arxiv.org/abs/1509.06113)

-An improved version of the previous approach [(Levine et al., 2015)](#Levine2015a) where the authors show how to overcome the need of observing the full state by introducing autoencoders.
-TODO
+An improved version of the previous approach [(Levine et al., 2015)](#Levine2015a) where the authors show how to overcome the need of observing the full state by introducing autoencoders so the learning becomes unsupervise.
+The deep autoencoders are learnt to extract features with information about locations of important objects.
+The algorithm is divided in three parts: 1) learning controler without using video with the method similar to [(Levine et al., 2015)](#Levine2015a), 2) training the autoencoder and 3) learning video-based control again with method from [(Levine et al., 2015)](#Levine2015a) and with the features from the autoencoder.
+The approach has the same advantages as its supervised version such as sample-efficiency and effectiveness, however the learnt features are not perfect and several heuristics such as Kalman filters and pruning are used to eliminate this issue.

 - **Learning to Poke by Poking: Experiential Learning of Intuitive Physics (Agrawal et al., 2016)** [Paper](https://arxiv.org/abs/1606.07419)